AguaClara/UASB/README.md

 # UASB

+Welcome to UASB!
+We are redesigning Upflow Anaerobic Sludge Blanket (UASB) wastewater treatment systems to be cheaper, simpler to fabricate, and easy to implement to provide affordable wastewater treatment across the world.
+For more information, read our [research reports](https://github.com/AguaClara/UASB/tree/master/Reports%20and%20Manuals) or see our latest [poster presentation](https://github.com/AguaClara/UASB/blob/master/Posters%20and%20Presentations/UASB_NEGSWS_2018_Poster.ppt) from the 2018 NEGSWS conference.

-See a model of our UASB here: [Model UASB](https://www.google.com/url?hl=en&q=https://a360.co/2LMNbKj&source=gmail&ust=1535475294039000&usg=AFQjCNG3p9fQK7KLNr6EPFl1qCGYQ2mL7Q)
+Check our a CAD model of our UASB [here](https://www.google.com/url?hl=en&q=https://a360.co/2LMNbKj&source=gmail&ust=1535475294039000&usg=AFQjCNG3p9fQK7KLNr6EPFl1qCGYQ2mL7Q)

 ## Research Advisor:
-Zoe Maisel (zam7)
+Zac Chen (zc76)

 ## Team Members:
 Ian Cullings (idc25)

 Ananya Gangadhar (ag757)

-Isa Kaminsky (imk28)

-Aly Storch (ats228)
+Nina Blahut (nab238)

+Cara Smith (cjs354)

 ## Semester Goals:
-In Summer 2018, the UASB team will be working on finishing the designs of all UASB components.
-More specifically, we will finalize the tipping bucket influent system dimensions, and design a biogas storage system.
-We will also set up benchtop tests to model flow within the UASB reactor.
-Should time permit, the team also aims to start fabricating the UASB reactor prototype that will be tested in the Ithaca Area Wastewater Treatment Facility in the near future.
+In Fall 2018, the team will be finalizing design of the UASB system and beginning fabrication of our first model.
+Additionally, the team will be conducting flow control tests using a model sludge blanket system to determine optimal flow patterns and test for critical failure modes within the UASB.
+Once fabrication is complete, the system will be implemented at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) for testing and data collection.

 ## Links to Reports and Presentations